MicrosoftLearning/mslearn-ai-studio/Instructions/08-Code-first-development.md

 To get started with the Azure Developer CLI AI project template, navigate to the [Azure AI Templates with Azure Developer CLI collection](https://learn.microsoft.com/collections/5pq0uompdgje8d/?WT.mc_id=academic-140829-cacaste).
 By exploring the collection, you can find several projects grouped by technology and use case, including multi-modal and multi-agent projects samples, copilot-like projects and samples integrating different frameworks and Azure services.

-For this exercise, you'll take the **[Contoso Chat Retail copilot with Azure AI Studio & PromptFlow (Python)](https://aka.ms/contoso-retail-sample)** project template as your starting point.
+For this exercise, you'll take the **[Contoso Chat Retail copilot with Azure AI Foundry & PromptFlow (Python)](https://aka.ms/contoso-retail-sample)** project template as your starting point.
 This project template is a code-first experience that uses Prompty and PromptFlow to build a custom copilot (chat AI) that can be integrated into the retail  website (chat UI) of a fictional company called Contoso Outdoors.

 ![Contoso Chat UI/UX](./media/contoso_outdoors_website.png)